 - Create positive behavior change around water conservation

-1) Irrigation Rehabilitation Project in Hayanist Village – Hayanist is a medium size rural community in the Masis region of Ararat marz and part of the Ararat valley.
+1) Irrigation Rehabilitation Project in Hayanist Village – Hayanist is a medium sized rural community in the Masis region of Ararat marz and part of the Ararat valley.
 The essence of the project is to use the outlet water from the fishery for irrigation of 40 ha of community land in Hayanist village.
 Installation of the irrigation network and construction of the pumping station at the fishery was completed in 2016.
 The irrigation water will be supplied in the beginning of the irrigation season in spring 2017.

 2) Installation of 20 online automated systems for the centralized monitoring of the groundwater use in the fisheries of the Ararat Valley jointly with ASPIRED Project and the MNP.
 Working online, the new system will allow for the real-time monitoring of the groundwater abstraction by the fisheries vis-à-vis allowable limits.
 This will improve the overall compliance and enforcement mechanism of water use permits.
 The data will be publicly accessible.